CraigMammalton1/Team-Fortress-2-Files/README.md

 direct questions to steamcommunity.com/id/craigmammalton

-custom config + broeselhud + quake hitsound
+custom config

+The HUD I use can be found here: http://teamfortress.tv/forum/thread/13542-broeselhud-blue-edit

+The hitsound I use can be found here: http://tf2dingalings.com/sound/details/256